spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Prerequisites

-To complete this tutorial, you will need the following items.
+To complete this tutorial, you will need the following items

 - A Spectro Cloud account
-- Basic knowledge about containers.
+- Basic knowledge about containers
 - Terraform v1.3.6 or greater
 - A Spectro Cloud API key.
 [To learn how to create an API key](https://docs.spectrocloud.com/user-management/user-authentication/#apikey)